A Copper and his Coat

 But the Marshalsea was not alone in bringing down the reputation of the area, and the young Bennett’s parents were wary of the dangers lurking on many a street corner.
 At the time the family lived close by in Camberwell, and the writer notes that, when he and his brother William were old enough to go out and about under their own steam, they were warned in no uncertain terms to avoid East Street in Walworth, and Kent Street in Southwark, and other thoroughfares known to be the haunts of undesirable characters.

-And, lest you think that Robinson was exploiting artistic licence to offload invented slang on his admiring readers—one of whom was Dante Gabriel Rossetti—here is the Morning Post of the 24th of April 1868:
+And, lest you think that Robinson was exploiting artistic licence to offload invented slang on his admiring readers — one of whom was Dante Gabriel Rossetti — here is The Morning Post of 24 April 1868:

 I saw the two [expletive] slops by the public-house, and I got afraid and ran away.